-This policy applies to all members of ATT staff, including all permanent, temporary and support staff, Members, Trustees, governors, volunteers, contractors and external service or activity providers.
-There is an additional policy to support visitors to the academy to ensure awareness and appropriate reporting of any safeguarding concerns.
+This policy applies to all employed ATT colleagues, including all permanent, temporary and support staff, members, trustees, governors, volunteers, contractors and external service or activity providers.
+There is an additional policy to support visitors to the academy to ensure awareness and appropriate reporting of any safeguarding concern as well as a leaflet that is proceed for visitors as they enter the academy.